The Express Divorce process was introduced in Spain in 2005 and can be broken down to the following elements:

 You should always check if your lawyer is adhering to the Law Societies’ recommended tariffs.
 Many still do even though they are not required to.

-Alternatively, you can avail of an online service which offers a very competitive price to English-speaking clients.
+If you wish, you can avail of the Advocate Abroad lawyers’ online express divorce service which offers a very competitive price to English-speaking clients.

 Benefit 2 – Time